mchong-github/mikechong-test/README.md

 # 2) Build Docker files for both sample applications (applications must return correct results).

+- Images were built then upload to my Docker Hub account

 > Dockerfiles.app_a

 > Dockerfiles.app_b

-- Images were upload to my Docker Hub account
 > I was not able to figure out why "flask" app was failing for "curl -X POST -H 'Authorization: mytoken' http://127.0.0.1:5000/jobs".
 > I'm not sure where or how to setup the Authorization of "mytoken" token.
 > curl for "/hello" did return success.